Photos

 Blog

-As a travel consultant who specialises in Scandinavia, I’ve been fortunate to be able to experience a lot of one-of-a-kind trips—snowshoeing, snowmobiling, glass igloos and meeting Santa and more.
+I’ve been fortunate to experience many one-of-a-kind trips—snowshoeing, snowmobiling, glass igloos and meeting Santa, and more.
 But a recent stay at the Kirkenes Snowhotel in Norway has been a particular highlight.

-I immediately was given a tour of the hotel, through a long corridor built of snow and lined with yet more ornate sculptures.
+I was immediately given a tour of the hotel through a long, snow-filled corridor lined with yet more ornate sculptures.
 I was led to my room, one of 30 that are all unique.
 I had a ‘how to survive the night’ briefing, which the staff led expertly.
-At-4 degrees Celsius, the cold is no joke – but the beds are covered in a layer of insulation, as well as a sleeping bag that is ated for extreme cold (-30 degrees).
+At-4 degrees Celsius, the cold is no joke – but the beds are covered in a layer of insulation and a sleeping bag that is rated for extreme cold (-30 degrees).
 I have to say, I was perfectly warm when in my room.
-What’s more, the rooms have fantastic ice sculptures decorating the walls, and lighting effects meant to highlight the intricacy of the carvings.
+What’s more, the rooms have fantastic ice sculptures decorating the walls and lighting effects meant to highlight the intricacy of the carvings.
 I couldn’t take enough photos.

-For travellers that aren’t enthused about a night in an ice cave, the Snowhotel has wooden cabins in the “gamme” style of the indigenous Sami people.
+For travelers that aren’t enthused about a night in an ice cave, the Snowhotel has wooden cabins in the “gamme” style of the indigenous Sami people.
 These are year-round accommodations, with floor heating as well as air conditioning for summer visitors.
-These are really simple, but stylish, cabins that exhibit the simplicity that a lot of people love about Scandi design.
+These simple but stylish cabins exhibit the simplicity that many people love about Scandi design.
 The cabins have oversized floor-to-ceiling windows and a seating area so you can snuggle up and observe the Northern Lights from the comfort of your own room.

-I have to recommend that travellers try the King Crab Safari – an experience unique to guests of the Snowhotel.
-I was taken out on a snowmobile-pulled sledge to fish our lunch from the freezing nearby fjord, and, with a fjord-to-plate time of less than half an hour, this was by far the freshest meal I’ve ever eaten.
+I have to recommend that travelers try the King Crab Safari – an experience unique to guests of the Snowhotel.
+I was taken out on a snowmobile-pulled sled to fish our lunch from the nearby freezing fjord, and, with a fjord-to-plate time of less than half an hour, this was by far the freshest meal I’ve ever eaten.
 And for those who don’t fish recreationally, it’s a great introduction to the sport.

-The Kirkenes Snowhotel is one my favourite experiences in Scandinavia to date.
+The Kirkenes Snowhotel is one of my favorite experiences in Scandinavia to date.
 The personal service and friendly environment made for a really special stay.
 From the restaurant staff to the guides on the excursions, everyone went above and beyond to make my time there memorable.

-Francesca Brown, travel consultant with Best Served Scandinavia was the writer of this article.
+Francesca Brown, travel consultant with Best Served Scandinavia, wrote this article.
 You can visit the Kirkenes Snowhotel yourself—and save £260 GBP per couple—with Best Served Scandinavia.
 Or, for more ice hotel holidays, visit their website today.

 But a recent stay at the Kirkenes Snowhotel in Norway has been a particular highlight.

-For travellers that aren’t enthused about a night in an ice cave, the Snowhotel has wooden cabins in the “gamme” style of the indigenous Sami people.
+For travelers that aren’t enthused about a night in an ice cave, the Snowhotel has wooden cabins in the “gamme” style of the indigenous Sami people.
 These are year-round accommodations, with floor heating as well as air conditioning for summer visitors.
-These are really simple, but stylish, cabins that exhibit the simplicity that a lot of people love about Scandi design.
+These simple but stylish cabins exhibit the simplicity that many people love about Scandi design.
 The cabins have oversized floor-to-ceiling windows and a seating area so you can snuggle up and observe the Northern Lights from the comfort of your own room.

 Location